papermango/rcolgen/src/README.md

 Parameters:
 + *offset* - the amount to differ the shades by hue
-+ *shake* - maximum degree of randomization of saturation [TODO]
 + *color* - starting color

-Offsets each generated color from *color* so each generated shade is at most *offset* from *color.* The distribution of the offset will be even. *shake* is intended to be the maximum amount to randomly alter the saturation of each generated shade.
+Offsets each generated color from *color* so each generated shade is at most *offset* from *color.* The distribution of the offset will be even.